Value Chain visibility for End Customers

 Get visibility into your chain

-Once your suppliers confirm their connections, you start seeing the chain behind your purchases.
+Invite your suppliers to join and to confirm their connections, so you start seeing the chain supporting your assets

 Use confirmed data for reporting and decisions

-End customers who join 1Left1Right become the ones who know exactly what they buy, where it comes from, and how it performs against their sustainability commitments.
+End customers who join 1Left1Right become the ones who know exactly what they buy, where it comes from, how long maintainance is confirmed, and how it performs against their sustainability commitments.
 Their reporting is built on facts.
-Their negotiations are sharper.
+Their negotiations are informed.
 Their reputation is growing.

 How OEMs work with 1Left1Right